the31337/jobs/anki/senior-software-game-engineer.md

    +	Familiarity with scripting languages like Python or Bash
    +	Previous experience with networking / web services
    +	Full stack skills

+### Perks
++ Competitive salaries, stock options and great benefits (health, subsidized public transportation costs, generous vacation)
++ Great San Francisco office with lots of light and great views, convenient to every mode of mass transit – on wheels, on rails and on water
++ Start-up environment where you’ll help shape the culture and have a huge impact
++ Free catered lunches, snacks and drinks
++ You get to work on innovative products and challenging problems with some amazingly talented (and fun) people!